rowg/BML-Operator-Status-Page/README.md

 At the radial site there is only one script called collect.pl, installed wherever you like, but my convention is to use ~codar/scripts/collect because the /Codar/SeaSonde/Users/Scripts location has previously gotten squashed by Radial Suite updates.

-The script collect.pl must be made executable if it isn't already, using:
-`chmod +x collect.pl`
+The script collect.pl must be made executable if it isn't already, using `chmod +x collect.pl`

-Run the script manually to test it (check for no error messages):
+Run the script manually to test it (check for no error messages) using `./collect.pl`
-`./collect.pl`

-and check that it wrote an output file Site_XXXX.log.
+Check that it wrote an output file Site_XXXX.log.
 The script relies on the Header.txt file to provide the site name and it generates a file called Site_XXXX.log in the current directory.

 You should also check that it correctly reads the disk space available on the backup/archive drive because it assumes that the volume is called CodarArchives.
 You can either use this name for your archive volume or change the script to use whatever volume name you have.
-This can be changed on line 63 of the collect.pl script:
+This can be changed on line 63 of the collect.pl script:</br>
 `my $archive="/Volumes/CodarArchives" ;`

 To call the script periodically, either create a cron job or a launchd plist to run collect.pl from the scripts directory every 10 minutes.
-For cron this looks like:
+For cron this looks like:</br>
 `*/10	*	*	*	*	cd ~/scripts/collect ; ./collect.pl`

 Add a suitable line to whatever file transfer mechanism you're using and your radial site installation is finished.